Seattle-area police searching for teen accused of randomly killing a stranger resting on a bus | News Channel 3-12

 Court documents did not list an attorney for Rivera Dominguez who might speak on his behalf, and a voice mail left Wednesday for a couple identified in charging documents as his guardians was not immediately returned.
 The teen had no prior criminal record, Casey McNerthney, a spokesman for the prosecutor’s office, said in an email.

-King County Metro officials said they have boosted security on the H Line, which runs between downtown Seattle and the south suburb of Burien.
-The shooting followed an attack at a Seattle light rail station in September where police said a man randomly used a hammer to strike a 70-year-old man who had just risen from his wheelchair.
+King County Metro boosted security on the H Line, which runs between downtown Seattle and the south suburb of Burien, after the shooting, spokesman Al Sanders said in an email Thursday.

+Since early last year, the agency has doubled its number of unarmed security guards to 140, for a system with about 7,000 bus stops and about 240,000 daily riders.
+It also has about 60 Metro Transit Police officers, about 20 fewer than its budget would allow, owing to staffing shortages that have proved a challenge for departments around the country.

 Last month, a man who sprayed a New York subway car with bullets in April 2022, injuring 10 people, was sentenced to life in prison.
 Just two months earlier, a woman was shoved to her death at the Times Square subway station.
 And in September, a man was stabbed to death on a Los Angeles subway “without warning or provocation,” authorities said.